 Nashville Fairgrounds Speedway: The Metropolitan Government is continuing to review the future of the Nashville Fairgrounds Speedway, an auto-racing facility located within the Nashville Fairgrounds (the "Speedway"), including the feasibility of renovation of the Speedway.
-One possibility for a potential renovation of the Speedway might involve a public-private partnership and funded in part with the proceeds of the Sports Authority's revenue bonds.
+One possibility for a potential renovation of the Speedway might involve a public-private partnership and funded in part with the proceeds of revenue bonds to be issued by the Sports Authority.
 Under this possibility, a finance plan for the Speedway could contemplate revenue bonds that are supported by a pledge of the Metropolitan Government's Non-Tax Revenues.